I often recommend creatine supplements to my clients for muscle growth.

 Does Creatine Cause Constipation And Bloating?

-As mostly weight-lifters and bodybuilders take it, it’s often found in quite high doses in pre-workout supplements.
+Since most weight-lifters and bodybuilders take it, it’s often found in quite high doses of pre-workout supplements.
 And the higher the dose, the higher the chances of experiencing creatine constipation.

-This is most commonly the case during a creatine loading phase, where athletes take large doses of more than 10 grams per day.
+This is most commonly the case during a creatine loading phase, where athletes take large doses of more than 10 grams daily.

-This can cause more fluid retention in the muscles, and scientists believe this water can be drawn away from other parts of the body .
+This can cause more fluid retention in the muscles, and scientists believe this water can be drawn away from other body parts .

 Does The Type Matter?

-The type of creatine seems to not matter in the context of constipation as I couldn’t find clear scientific evidence that different forms of creatine cause more or less severe cramping and constipation.
+The type of creatine seems to not matter in the context of constipation, as I couldn’t find clear scientific evidence that different forms of undissolved creatine cause more or less severe muscle cramps and constipation.

-My dietitian did check with other colleagues in her industry, and she confirmed that, most likely, people are taking creatine monohydrate.
+I checked with other colleagues and they confirmed that people are most likely taking creatine monohydrate.

 The medical industry also highlights this form of supplementing creatine as having stomach upset as a dose-dependent side effect .